bcgov/GDX-Analytics-Drupal-Snowplow/README.md

   Use this Configuration Page to set the collector version, script version, and specify the uri of the tracking script.

-## Getting Help
+## Getting Help or Reporting an Issue

-For any questions regarding this project, please contact the GDX Analytics Team.
+For any questions regarding this project, or for inquiries about starting a new analytics account, please contact the GDX Analytics Team.

 ## Contributors